 Peace of mind

-A huge benefit of receiving care is the assurance and peace of mind it can provide for the person and their loved ones.
+A huge benefit of receiving care is the assurance and peace of mind it can offer the person and their loved ones.

-In contrast, live-in care can be more suitable for people whose families aren’t able to help out with care, or if the care needs are more complex.
+In contrast, live-in care may be more suitable for people whose families aren’t able to help out with care, or if the care needs are more complex.

 Knowing that someone is there to administer care to your loved one 24/7 can relieve huge amounts of worry – for example, over whether they might’ve had a fall or forgotten to take their medication.